qwint/Archipelago/worlds/animal_well/docs/setup_en.md

 ## Play the Randomized Game
 Launch ANIMAL WELL, and start a new game on an empty save file (or continue from your previous save file that you used for this Archipelago session).
 Open up the Archipelago Launcher, and click on ANIMAL WELL Client.
+Do not open up the ANIMAL WELL Client before doing the previous step.
-Wait patiently for up to 1 minute for it to properly detect your game and find the information it needs.
+Wait patiently for up to 1 minute for it to properly detect your game and find the information it needs to modify it.
 If it takes more than a minute, try closing and reopening both the game and the client.
 Connect to the server and start playing.

 ## Notes